Halesi-Maratika Caves: History

 The caves of Halesi-Maratika are referred to in Himalayan literature as far back as the 12th century.
 Kathang Zanglingma, a biography of Padmasambhava, a terma revealed and transmitted by Nyangrel Nyima Ozer, describes the original events which made the Maratika caves a sacred place for Vajrayana practitioners.

 Religious significance

 The most famous natural cave in Khotang District is said to have been the abode of Mahadeva while hiding away from the monster Bhasmasur.
-It is an important pilgrimage centre located in east Nepal for both Hindus and Buddhist.
+It is an important pilgrimage center located in east Nepal for both Hindus and Buddhist.
 The cave is nicknamed 'the Pashupatinath of the east'.
-Well attended religious fairs are observed here on Shivaratri and Bala Chaturdashi.
+Well-attended religious fairs are observed here on Shivaratri and Bala Chaturdashi.

 In Buddhism

-Mandarava and Padmasambhava realised a number of terma that had been elementally encoded in the cave by dakini Sangwa Yeshe.
-These terma number among the longevity teachings of Buddha Amitabha, and were given at the behest of Bodhisattva Avalokiteswara.
+Mandarava and Padmasambhava realized a number of terma that had been elementally encoded in the cave by dakini Sangwa Yeshe.
+These terma numbers among the longevity teachings of Buddha Amitabha, and were given at the behest of Bodhisattva Avalokiteswara.
 It is here, at the cave, that Mandarava and Padmasambhava attained the Vidyadhara of longevity (or long life).